docker/docs/ee/ucp/admin/install/cloudproviders/install-on-azure.md

 ### Azure Configuration File

-For Docker UCP to integrate with Microsoft Azure,each UCP node in your cluster needs an Azure configuration file, `azure.json`.
+For Docker UCP to integrate with Microsoft Azure, each UCP node in your cluster that runs `kubelet` component needs an Azure configuration file, `azure.json`.
 Place the file within `/etc/kubernetes`.
 Since the config file is owned by `root`, set its permissions to `0644` to ensure the container user has read access.